 BRAF is the most frequently mutated kinase in human cancers and is one of the major effectors of oncogenic RAS.
-So BRAF is a target of interest for anti-cancer drug development.
+So BRAF is a target of interest for anti-cancer drug development and peptide inhibitors.

 Two FDA-approved inhibitors, dabrafenib and vemurafenib have been developed as inhibitors for BRAF.
 These ATP-competitive inhibitors potently inhibit the most common BRAF variant V600E.
 However, current BRAF inhibitors could induce drug resistance and paradoxical activation.
 New approaches and drug candidates are needed to disrupt the intact dimer interface of BRAF.
 The 10-mer peptide inhibitor braftide was designed using a computational approach to block RAF dimerization.
 It was found that the peptide inhibitor triggers selective protein degradation of BRAF and MEK through proteasome-mediated protein degradation in cells.